0xraincandy/syca/README.md

 security boundaries.
 Authentication is performed via PAM, and a secure C setuid helper
 executes privileged commands safely.

+Syca includes compiling and building tools, similar to base-devel.
+Note: Installing Syca will **remove** sudo and base-devel.

 ---

 ## ✨ Features